spiral/docs/orm/basics.md

 > You can use passive models if you prefer to generate your database using migrations.
 ORM will create a schema exception if some column is required for relation but missing from the schema.
 You can also use passive models to validate auto generated structure before doing a real update.

 ## External migration mechanisms
-At this moment spiral ORM will run table migrations in house, without generating nesessary migrations, however since SchemaBuilder, it's tables and their comparators are easily accessible it's possible to combine them with classical migrations like Phinx:
+At this moment spiral ORM will run table migrations in house, however since SchemaBuilder, it's tables and their comparators are easily accessible it's possible to combine them with classical migrations like Phinx:

 ```php
 $schemaBuilder = $this->orm->schemaBuilder();